-Job seekers would want to learn everything they can about your organization, beginning with the fundamentals.
-They will come to your site looking for details about your organization’s founders, history, location, current employees, markets served, and so on.
+Job seekers want to learn everything about your organization, beginning with the fundamentals.
+They will come to your site looking for details about your organization’s founders, history, location, current employees, markets served, etc.

-“We found that future employees also check out our site to review the ‘About me’ section and read the blog,” said Danica Kombol, CEO of Everywhere Agency, social marketing and media firm.
+“We found that future employees also check our site to review the ‘About me’ section and read the blog,” said Danica Kombol, CEO of Everywhere Agency, social marketing, and media firm.

 Team member biographies could help tell the company’s story, specifically when presented in a friendly and visually engaging way.
 These synopses provide job seekers insight into the skills and experiences that help all people succeed at your company while offering a sense of the company culture.

-Visitors who’re researching the company as job seekers would wanna know what a workday is like.
-Designing a plan for site recruitment that involves a “day in the life of” with office pictures or video job descriptions offers candidates a clear-cut picture of what it will be like working for you.
+Visitors researching the company as job seekers would want to know what a workday is.
+Designing a plan for site online recruitment that involves a “day in the life of” with office pictures or video job descriptions offers candidates a clear-cut picture of what it will be like working for you.

 Employee testimonials and blog posts will include first-person accounts of the workplace culture and the types of characteristics that can make applicants a good choice.

-“To recruit better talent, an organisation must deliver the opportunity to join a community of people who are passionate about something that really matters.”
+“To recruit better talent, an organization must deliver the opportunity to join a community of people who are passionate about something that matters.”

 Potential job seekers would see your site as an extension of the company.
 A hard-to-utilize or onerous application procedure could color how they see you as the employer.
 Mobile users who cannot find a mobile app option would feel discouraged.

-“The days of long, time-consuming job application portals that demand a resume attachment and then repeatedly insist that you detail everything contained in said resume are embarrassingly obsolete and would impact poorly on your business culture,” says Gina Hooks, founder of Salient Social, a social media and public relations agency.
-A badly built portal will offer the appearance that a business is out of date.
+“The days of long, time-consuming job application portals that demand a resume attachment and then repeatedly insist that you detail everything contained in the said resume are embarrassingly obsolete and would impact poorly on your business culture,” says Gina Hooks, founder of Salient Social, a social media and public relations agency.
+A badly built portal will show that a business is out of date.

 If an applicant cannot find a listing on the website, it is unlikely that they will apply.
-Good architecture is more important than ever.
+Therefore, good architecture is more important than ever.

-“Your business website’s career section can easily bring visitors to the prized list of job openings,” says Gina Williams, senior systems manager for talent management at Oldcastle, a maker of construction supplies and materials.
+“Your business website’s career section can easily bring visitors to the prized list of job openings,” says Gina Williams, senior systems manager for talent management at Oldcastle, a construction supplies and materials maker.

-Make LinkedIn suggestions for connections whose job you admire.
+Make LinkedIn suggestions for connections whose jobs you admire.
 Some will return the favor, which will boost your profile.
-You will select the tips to highlight on your profile, making them available to prospective employers.
+In addition, you will select the tips to highlight on your profile, making them available to prospective employers.

 Create a comprehensive LinkedIn profile that includes your qualifications, expertise, volunteering, talents, certifications, and affiliations.
 Since your LinkedIn profile is the online edition of your resume, proofread it thoroughly.